sudo-suadKF/Networking-Assignment/README.md

     ` sudo apt install certbot python3-certbot-nginx`

-- Enable HTTPS certification for nginx to your A record domain by following:
+- Enable HTTPS certification for nginx to your **A record domain** by following command:

     ` sudo certbot --nginx -d <your A record domain>`